OrionStark/python-sys-logger/README.md

 # Simple Python Server Logger
-This is a small python runtime for collection the server status.
+This is a small python runtime for collecting the server status.

 ### ENV Example
 ```javascript